-Computer viruses can spread during Internet downloads, email attachments, infected removable disks such as DVDs or flash drives, malicious links on social networks, and more.
+Computer viruses can spread during Internet downloads, email attachments, infected removable disks such as DVDs or flash drives, memory cards, malicious links on social networks, and more.
 If a computer is infected with a virus, it may show a variety of symptoms.
 Here are some general symptoms of this computer virus infection:

 - Automatically launch unknown applications